onfido/onfido-ios-sdk/README.md

 ```

-### UI customisation
+### UI customization

-In order to enhance the user experience on the transition between your application and the SDK, you can customise some of the colors and fonts used in the SDK flow.

-To customise:
+The iOS SDK supports the customization of colors, fonts and strings used in the SDK flow.
+For visualizations of the available options please see our [SDK customization guide](https://developers.onfido.com/guide/sdk-customization#ios).

 #### Swift
 ```Swift